Navigating communications taxation for streaming and other digital content

 - Prepare your billing system.
 Don’t underestimate the importance of a finely tuned tax engine and billing platform.
 Billing platforms designed to accommodate typical sales and use taxes aren’t typically capable of handling the complexities of communications taxes, and adding blanket charges to bills in attempts to cover taxes can backfire with an increased risk of litigation.
 For this reason, it’s important to pay special attention to billing systems and ensure they’re prepared to handle accurate details when describing these taxes, fees, and surcharges according to individual jurisdictional statutes.

 In the world of communications taxation, digital content (especially streaming) is one area that’s moving very fast.
 New technologies, innovative offerings, groundbreaking mergers ... these shifts and others like them stand to have massive taxation implications for years to come.
 As offerings become more robust and taxation becomes more complex, companies will need to be continually prepared to meet new rules and requirements.

 This report was created by the communications tax specialists at Avalara who are dedicated to keeping you up to date on industry changes as they occur.
-Stay in the know and see their latest insights at resource hub at avalara.com.
+Stay in the know and see their latest insights at the communications tax resource hub.